Garrett Hampson Preview, Player Props: Marlins vs. Mets

 Garrett Hampson At The Plate

-- Hampson is hitting .284 with 12 doubles, a triple, three home runs and 20 walks.
+- Hampson is batting .284 with 12 doubles, a triple, three home runs and 20 walks.

-- Hampson has reached base via a hit in 43 games this year (of 76 played), and had multiple hits in 12 of those games.
+- Hampson has picked up a hit in 43 of 76 games this season, with multiple hits 12 times.

 - He has hit a long ball in 3.9% of his games in 2023, and 1.3% of his trips to the dish.